AGProjects/sylkrtc.js/API.md

   present in the initial SDP.
 * **missedCall**: emitted when an incoming call is missed.
 A `data` object is provided, which contains an `originator` attribute, which is an `Identity` object.
+* **conferenceInvite**: emitted when someone invites us to join a conference.
+A `data` object is provided, which contains an `originator` attribute indicating who invited us, and a `room` attribute indicating what conference we have been invited to.

 #### Account.register()